advaithmj/advaithmj.github.io/_posts/2026-01-28-DetectionAlgotithems.md

 layout: post
 title: "Critical Flaw in How We Detect Exoplanets"
 date: 2026-01-28
-categories: [technology, algorithms, space, research]
+categories: [project, technology, algorithms, space, research]
 ---

 ## When Everyone Agrees, But Everyone Is Wrong